AntenorZapata/AntenorZapata/README.md

 - Books and movies
 - Playing the guitar
-- Try new technologies: at the moment I'm playing with Angular and TypeScript
+- Try new technologies: at the moment I'm playing with Angular and TypeScript.
+So much fun! ✅

 ### 🔧 Languages and Tools
 <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-original.svg" alt='javascript' width="40" height="40" style="max-width:100%"></img>